Who we are

 Where do we store personal information?

 Personal information is mostly processed by our staff online and at our office in Dundee, and online by association users and members that provide their own personal details.
-To allow us to operate efficient digital processes, we need to store data in secure servers which are owned by Dundee University or on secure servers linked to cloud based services, all of which are in the EEC.
+To allow us to operate efficient digital processes, we need to store data in secure servers which are linked to cloud based services, all of which are in the EEC.
 We also work with third party contractors, some of whom host and operate certain features of the website.
 By submitting your personal data, you are agreeing to this transfer, storing or processing.
 If we transfer your information outside of the European Economic Area in this way, we will take all steps reasonably necessary to ensure that appropriate security measures are put in place with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.

 To ensure that your personal information does receive an adequate level of protection we have put in place appropriate measures to ensure that your personal information is treated by those third parties in a way that is consistent with and which respects the EU and UK laws on data protection: For example a binding data sharing agreement which includes data access, data security and information sharing clauses.
 If you require further information about these protective measures, you can request it using the contact details below.